ort-tuguia/tuguia-api/README.md

 #### Database

 This project use a PostgreSQL Database.
-So to initialize the project, the following environment variables need to be set:
+So to initialize the project locally, the following environment variables need to be set:

 - **DATABASE_HOST** (ex: localhost)
 - **DATABASE_PORT** (ex: 5432)